Modeling and Encouraging Healthy Habits, and a Healthy Self-Image, for Kids:

 The mantra, “Do unto others” fits perfectly here.
 Kids need to realize, as early as possible, that even though it has numerous merits, the internet can also be a pretty dangerous place.
 Give them the tools to use it wisely, kindly, and appropriately.

-Do encourage your children in their strengths, AND in the areas that prove challenging for them.
+Do encourage your children in their strengths, AND in the areas that prove to be a challenge for them.

 Don’t trash talk your own abilities (lack of ability) in front of your kiddos.

 Do keep an eye and ear out for stereotypes (“You throw like a girl!”, “Boys don’t cry”), and do be prepared to discuss them with your kids.
 Do let them know that girls AND boys can have a fantastic curveball.
 Do tell them that it’s ok to show emotion, no matter their gender.